bungaepyo/daily-news-ai/README.md

 # daily-news-ai

-daily-news-ai is a project designed to scrape, filter, and curate daily news articles from top RSS sources using AI.
-The goal of the project is to automatically identify and prioritize articles based on user-defined interests and deliver them via email.
+daily-news-ai is a project designed to scrape and filter news articles from top RSS sources, and curate them with LLM.
+The goal of the project is to automatically identify and prioritize articles based on user-defined interests and deliver via email.

 ## Installation